CS171/2016-cs171-website/lectures/lecture-git-html.md

 ### git model

 Whiteboard sketch of git with a server.
+A git repository is essentially a large graph.

 ### git tutorial

 This is a quick intro to git, used in combination with GitHub.
 This is not a complete tutorial, but will use the most important git features.

+We start by configuring git

+{% highlight bash linenos %}
+$ git config --global user.name "YOUR NAME"
+$ git config --global user.email "YOUR EMAIL ADDRESS"
+{% endhighlight %}

+Make sure that his is set to your official school address and your correct name!

 **Create a folder for your project**